RMS Celtic (1901): Early career

 Despite these incidents, Celtic was a resounding success.
-In September 1904, she set a record by carrying, from Liverpool to New York, 2,957 passengers (more than her normal capacity), which was the absolute record of passengers carried by a liner of the White Star Line throughout the history of the company.
+In September 1904, she set a record by carrying a total of 2,957 passengers (more than her normal maximum capacity) from Liverpool and Queenstown to New York, which was the absolute record of passengers carried by a liner of the White Star Line throughout the history of the company.

 In addition to the other Big Four-class liners, her success inspired the construction, again by Harland & Wolff, of Amerika of the German company HAPAG, which copied her profile and her characteristics, while being slightly faster and above all more luxurious.